NationalSecurityAgency/qgis-latlontools-plugin/readme.md

     * **Tab** - This useful if you are pasting the coordinates into two columns of a spreadsheet.
     * **Space**
     * **Other** - With this selected, the contents of ***Other Delimiter*** is used.
-* ***DMS Second Precision*** - Used when formatting DMS coordinates and specifies the number of digits after the decimal.
+* ***DMS Second / UTM Precision*** - Used when formatting DMS coordinates and Standard UTM coordinates and specifies the number of digits after the decimal.
 * ***Plus Codes Length*** - Used when formatting Plus Code coordinates.
 The minimum value is 10.
 * ***Coordinate prefix*** - This text string is added to the beginning of the captured coordinate.
 * ***Coordinate suffix*** - This text string is added to the end of the captured coordinate.